 After acquiring all your basic equipment, the next thing is to invest in a good video software that would be used in post-production.
 There are hundreds of video editing software out there, some are free, freemium while others are all-premium.

-As a starter, I recommend Filmora and Wondershare.
+As a starter, I recommend software like Filmora and Wondershare.
 Most YouTubers use these two software to edit their videos.
 Other software video editors use include; Adobe Premiere, Camtasia, Sony Vegas, Screenflow, Final Cut for mac users etc

 If you will be using your phone to shoot videos, you will need a power backup.
 Video recording can drain your phone battery faster, and there’s nothing worse than a phone blacking out when you have just recorded your video halfway.
 Having a good power bank at hand would be a wise move.
 Power banks cost from as low as UGX 40,000/-.

 Below are the skills you need to have to effectively run your YouTube channel:

 If you are someone who is not good at reading and researching, it might be difficult for you to produce good quality content.
 Before you create content on any topic, first do extensive research both online and offline to ensure that you produce quality content that is highly competitive and factual.